Cianna watched in horror as Achilles fell to the ground after the man he called Cormac pulled out his sword.

 “Great!
 Things are finally looking up!”
 Lynx said with excitement.
 “Now all we need to do is meet up with the others.
 Beat up those lunatics and go home.
 It looks like it will be our victory today!”

-It had happened in a blink of the eye.
-So fast that Ray didn’t have time to react.
+It had happened in a blink of an eye, so fast that Ray didn’t have time to react.
 Galen Kaden had blocked Cormac’s attack with his body, allowing the Dark Soul member’s blade to go straight through Galen’s chest.
 Cormac removed his sword and jumped backwards.
 He clicked his tongue in annoyance.

 “Father!”
 Cianna cried.

 Mr Kaden turned to his daughter and said something that Ray couldn’t quite make out.
-He then glanced towards Dorjan and Cormac.
+Despite being severely injured, Mr Kaden managed to stay on his feet.

 Cormac began to run up towards them again, but Dorjan moved his arm to stop him.

-“How dare you attack someone without me ordering you to,” Dorjan ordered, furious with Cormac’s actions.
+“How dare you attack someone without me ordering you to!”
+Dorjan barked, furious with Cormac’s actions.
 “I will punish you for your barbaric behaviour later.
-For now just stay out of my way.”
+For now, just stay out of my way.”

 Cormac snarled but followed Dorjan’s orders, stepping back to remain beside Toivoa Destroyer’s side.